ufwt/pcidtf/README.md

 user-mode library that can be used to write test application programs for various types of PCI bus devices (including PCI express).

+The framework provides the following functions to applications:

+- Enumeration of target PCI devices.

+- Read/write access of PCI configuration space.

+- Read/write access of I/O registers, either port I/O or memory-mapped
+  I/O.

+- Management and read/write access of system memory buffers for DMA operation.

 Requirements
 ------------